Arco-list/arco/arco_prd_updated.md

 Functional Requirements

-- User can view and change company status:
+- User can view and change company status by clicking the listing button opening the Company Status Popup
-- User can unlisted links to the Plans page with an upgrade banner.
+- User can open theunlisted links to the Plans page with an upgrade banner that is visible for users that are on the Basic plan.
 - User can listed links to the company page in a new screen.
 - User can deactivated links to the bottom of the Profile page where the company can be activated.
 - System will display the correct status (Unlisted, Listed, Deactivated) based on the company’s subscription and account state.
 - System will update the status immediately after a change (no refresh required).
-- User can see an upgrade banner if their plan does not include a company page.
+- User can see an upgrade banner if their plan does is Basicnot include a company page.
-- System will hide the upgrade banner once a plan with a company page is active.
+- System will hide the upgrade banner once there is no option to upgrade.a plan with a company page is active.
 - User can upload and update the company logo.
 - System will validate logo file format (JPG, PNG, SVG) and size limits.
 - User can update the company name.